 - Natural woods and wood veneers

-The battle to define modern style will probably continue, as it is widely debated if you do a little research online.
-But at its root, modern style reflects a certain era.
+The battle to define modern style will probably continue, as it is widely debated.
+But at its root, the modern style reflects a certain era.
 That said, many people incorporate pieces of modern style into their homes and offices because of its simple, functional nature.
-As many people strive for simplicity in life--and there's an emphasis on decluttering--perhaps they will be drawn to the modern style because it does seem to simplify everything.
+As many people strive for simplicity in life—and there's an emphasis on decluttering—perhaps they will be drawn to the modern style because it does seem to simplify everything.
 That goes along with the design trend of open-concept spaces.

 Migdol, Erin.
 What Is Modern Architecture, Anyway?
 Getty Center.
 2020.